What's the best podcast search engine?

 But if you're searching for episodes on a specific topic ("skateboarding in the 70s," "rollerblading," "Podcast Movement conference"), the results are abysmal.

-In this group, I would rank Google Podcasts #1, followed by Spotify and Apple.
+In this group, I would rank Spotify as #1, followed by Apple.

 However, for better results, I recommend using one of the 3rd-party search engines.